geekyme/poi-pricing/README.md

 # POI Pricing

-A little experiment to see how we can dynamically calculate pricing with [Apache POI](https://poi.apache.org/) + a spreadsheet
+A little experiment to see how we can dynamically calculate pricing with [Apache POI](https://poi.apache.org/) + a spreadsheet.

-First, `cd api`.
-Then:
+### Limitations

+* Current implementation uses a single workbook instance preloaded into memory and protected with `synchronized`
+* This approach heavily reduces throughput while guaranteeing safety in formula calculation
+* Potential optimizations to explore:
+  1. Cloned workbooks in memory to remove usage of `synchronized`
+  2. Pool of workbooks so that concurrent threads may use a free workbook, much like socket connections
+  3. Dive deeper into POI's implementation of FormulaEvaluator to see whether there are thread-safe implementations / other ways of getting cells evaluated

 ### The spreadsheets